-The modulation index measurement1 shall be performed during the first 15 bits of the modulated portion of the transmission and average values determined for the positive
+The modulation characteristics measurement1 shall be performed during the first 15 bits of the modulated portion of the transmission and average values determined for the positive and negative phase deviations.
+It is recommended to display or monitor the complete demodulated transmission.